kalleknast/BindingAffinity/README.md

 ![BertGCNRes vs BertGCN](fig/history_comparison_PubChem77M-MTR.png)

 ##### Train-test split on drugs versus pairs
 As for DeepDTA the validation performance drops significantly when the dataset is partitioned on unique drugs instead of unique drug-protein pairs.
-Thus, these model won't generalize well to new drugs not present in the training data.
+Thus, these models will not generalize well to new drugs not present in the training data.

 ![Drug split vs pair split](fig/history_comparison_BertGCNRes_PubChem77M-MTR_drugsplit-vs-pairsplit.png)